 XML Injection Attacks:

-It’s an another type of injection attack.
+It’s another type of injection attack.
 Here, the attacker uses an XML query against a vulnerable target and tries to gain access to its sensitive files.
 If successful in this attempt, then the server/database can be compromised and sensitive files could be at risk.

-To know further, kindly check it out over here.
+To know further, kindly refer this link.